 - 1. Get an idea.
 Write what you're passionate about, maybe what someone else has written but from a different point of view. - 2.
 Attend writers' conferences.
 There's more to learn than you thought possible.
 And if someone requests that you send something, send it. - 3.
 Develop friendships.
 This is an industry of relationships, so create and maintain as many as you can.
 Facebook is a good way to stay connected. - 4.
+Puke your book out.
+No book was ever published before the author wrote it. - 5.
 Determine your audience and write directly to them.
-Don't write for "everyone." - 5.
-Puke your book out.
-No book was ever published before the author wrote it. - 6.
-Write a query or a proposal, depending on whether you write fiction or nonfiction.
-Get a book, attend a class, or search online to learn how. - 7.
+Don't write for "everyone." - 6.
 Rewrite your entire manuscript.
-According to Stephen King, your second draft = first draft -10%.
-If you wrote 90,000 words, edit out 9,000 of them. - 8.
+According to Stephen King, your second draft = first draft 10%.
+If you wrote 90,000 words, edit out 9,000 of them. - 7.
 Join a writers' group.
-Find one that will help you improve, not tear you down. - 9.
+Find one that will help you improve, not tear you down. - 8.
 Have your manuscript critiqued.
-I cried after my first critique, but was pleased with the changes suggested. - 10.
+I cried after my first critique, but was pleased with the changes suggested. - 9.
 Keep your voice.
-Take suggestions from others, but don't talk like them. - 11.Build a platform (the people who are likely to buy your book within the first 90 days).
-Publishers use this info to make their decisions.
-Your platform will include your contacts on Facebook, LinkedIn, Twitter, e-mail, and any social media. - 12.
-Grow a thick skin.
-Your words are not divinely-inspired, so be willing to let some of them go. - 13.
+Take suggestions from others, but don't talk like them. - 10.Grow a thick skin.
+Your words are not divinely-inspired, so be willing to let some of them go. - 11.
 Rewrite and have your manuscript critiqued again.
-You want readers to love your work, so give it to critical readers for their reaction before publishing. - 14.
+You want readers to love your work, so give it to critical readers for their reaction before publishing. - 12.
 Repeat the last step as often as needed to get the best possible product.
-You may want to hire a freelance editor, but be sure they're good at editing. - 15.
+You may want to hire a freelance editor, but be sure they're good at editing. - 13.
+Write a query or a proposal, depending on whether you write fiction or nonfiction.
+Get a book, attend a class, or search online to learn how. - 14.
 Acquire a current copy of Writer's Market Guide and/or Christian Writer's Market Guide.
-Study it to determine which agents/publishers might be interested. - 16.
-Send your query/proposal ONLY to agents or publishers who work in your genre. - 17.
-Check out the agent's/publisher's website for submission guidelines and current contact information. - 18.
-Keep accurate records of what you send to whom and when. - 19.
+Study it to determine which agents/publishers might be interested. - 15.
+Send your query/proposal ONLY to agents or publishers who work in your genre. - 16.Check out the agent's/publisher's website for submission guidelines and current contact information. - 17.
+Keep accurate records of what you send to whom and when. - 18.
 Wait.
 It takes 2-3 months or longer for most agents or publishers to respond.
 Some won't respond at all.
-Don't be offended; that's the way it is. - 20.Keep building your platform.
-The more people you can get to talk about your book, the more you'll sell. - 21.
+Don't be offended; that's the way it is. - 19.
 While you're waiting, keep writing.
-Move on to the next book, short story or article for publication (magazines). - 22.
+Move on to the next book, short story or article for publication (magazines). - 20.
 When you get a rejection letter, don't take it personally.
 Think of it as a first date.
 You don't marry everyone you have a first date with.
-Thank goodness! - 23.A rejection only means that the person who will love your manuscript is at a different address.
+Thank goodness! - 21.A rejection only means that the person who will love your manuscript is at a different address. - 22.Keep a record of suggestions included in your rejections, if offered.
+Most rejections are standard form letters, so if someone sends a personal note, thank them in writing.
+They could become your friend and ally! - 23.
+Wait.
+It could take a year or longer to get an agent.